Updated by Ryan J. Black, McMillan LLP

-On July 1, 2014 Canada began enforcing one of the world’s toughest anti-spam laws.
-Known as Canada’s Anti-Spam Legislation (CASL), this new law is intended to stop spam email from occurring in Canada.
+On July 1, 2017 Canada will begin enforcing one of the world’s toughest anti-spam laws.
+Known as Canada’s Anti-Spam Legislation (CASL), this law is intended to stop spam email from occurring in Canada.
 Any company, domestic or international, communicating by email in Canada will need to be in compliance to avoid severe penalties of up to $10 million.

 CASL applies to three broad categories of electronic commercial activities:

 - Installing computer programs on another person’s computer system.

 All companies communicating by email with customers in Canada must comply with the new CASL legislation, and many roles are affected:

 - Legal Counsel should review the Act’s requirements and continue to monitor any further guidelines released by the government.